Let’s read about the cultural Valencia tour itinerary or what to do in Valencia Spain, in 1 day.

 - Noche de San Juan

 Having an area of 15,000 sq. m, the North Station building was inaugurated in 1917.
 This building has beautiful facades having orange motifs.
-One of the most important commuting centers in Valencia.
+One of the most crucial commuting centers in Valencia.

 Town Hall Square